jeremycook123/aws-key-disabler-2020/readme.md

 * Gruntjs installed http://gruntjs.com/ - tested with version `grunt-cli v1.3.2`
 * AWSCLI commandline tool installed https://aws.amazon.com/cli/ - tested with version `aws-cli/2.0.58`

-It also assumes that you have an existing AWS account with SES (email) enabled.
+**Note**: Setup assumes that you have an existing AWS account with SES (email) enabled.
 SES usage requires that you have a domain verified and sandbox mode removed.

 ## Installation Instructions